 Upfront understanding of a project is crucial to its success.
 Business analysts are the liaison between the client and the business.
 They help prevent constant changes in the requirements of projects.
 To do this, analysts gather the necessary information before starting a project.

 When everyone has a clear understanding, completing projects is easier.
 What's good for the project manager is good for the team.
 It's all about teamwork.

-At Konverge, we have a team of experienced business analysts that can work with you.
+At Konverge, we have a team of experienced business analysts that can work with you and guide you to a business software solution.
 We understand complex, custom software development projects and have the skills needed to navigate political minefields.

 You may think cutting costs involves not hiring a business analyst.
 In fact, it is the exact opposite.
-An analyst from Konverge can help ensure your projects and processes are optimized and efficient.
+An analyst from Konverge can help ensure your custom software development projects and processes are optimized and efficient.
 Having a business analyst helps save you money.